 Diversity & Inclusion statement

-Talent Analytix is committed to promoting equality and diversity within our workforce and eliminating unlawful discrimination.
+Bankside Recruitment Ltd (trading as Talent Analytix) is committed to promoting equality and diversity within our workforce and eliminating unlawful discrimination.

 Our goal is to create a workforce that truly represents our society and business community, but also to ensure that all our employees feel respected and supported to give their best.
 We vouch that individuals are recruited, remunerated and promoted based on objective criteria, such as skills, abilities, performance and potential, regardless of their culture, believes, perspectives or experiences.